facebookresearch/fairo/base_agent/documents/logical_form_specification/events.md

 	"span": [0, [1,1]]
       }
     }
   }
 }
- }

 ```

-We don't need 4 conditions; and indeed we could easily merge run_condition and stop_conditions, but separating allows each of
+We don't _really_ need 4 conditions; and could probably merge run_condition and stop_conditions, but separating allows each of
-the conditions to be simpler.
+the conditions to be simpler (for example when the condition for running is different from the condition for stopping).

 TODO modifiers (faster/slower, happily, etc...)